What are the signs of immune deficiency and a weak immune system?

 People who are suffering from certain immune disorders like – temporary acquired immune deficiencies, over/hyperactive immune system, acquired immune deficiency syndrome (AIDS), severe combined immunodeficiency (SCID) and any other autoimmune diseases must seek medical help immediately to improve their condition.

 A healthy immune system is a key to a sound body and immune deficiency can make your life difficult.
-Therefore, it is crucial to building a stronger immunity to protect your body and take precautions to keep diseases at bay.
-If it is necessary, one should not be hesitant to visit a health care professional.
+Therefore, it is crucial to build a strong immunity to protect your body against infectious diseases and take precautions to keep diseases at bay.
+For improving immunity, follow the tips shared above and if necessary, one should not be hesitant to visit a health care professional.

 Eat well, sleep well and be well – that’s the best we could do to our body.